 The current Clerk of Session is Elder Scott Lafferty.
 Current Elders by Ministry

 Well…..technically Session does have the final say, but it’s always with input from the rest of the congregation.
-And of course, since Forest Hill is part of the Presbyterian Church USA, we get all kinds of helpful rules, er, advice from the suits downtown our Presbytery.
+And of course, since Forest Hill is part of the Presbyterian Church USA, we also have access to the resources of our Presbytery.

 Every Presbyterian church is part of a local Presbytery.
 Presbyteries ordain ministers and pays a small staff to keep track of and provide support for all the different Presbyterian churches in a geographic area.
 Ours is the Presbytery of the Western Reserve.
 Every other month representatives from each church in the Presbytery get together to worship and talk about official Presbyterian stuff.

 OTHER GOVERNING GROUPS

 Each Presbytery is part of a larger organization called a Synod, which supports a whole bunch of Presbyteries.
 (Our Synod is the Synod of the Covenant.)
 All the Synods report to and are ruled by one big national church group called the General Assembly, with offices in Louisville, Kentucky.

 Every other year, the General Assembly sets priorities for the church’s mission under Christ, develops overall mission objectives and strategies to guide church life, provides programming to help with the overall balance and diversity within the mission of the church, and runs national and international ministries of witness, service, growth, and development.

 That’s one of the nice things about being Presbyterian.
 No one tells you to believe in a bunch of complicated rules and doctrines.
 In fact, the word “Presbyterian” really refers more to how our church is organized and governed than about what we believe.

 To be a member of a Presbyterian church, as with most other Protestant denominations, you just have to commit to trying to follow the teachings and authority of Jesus Christ.